arya768/Cybersecurity-Projects/homelabbing/readme.md

-# How to Install VMware Fusion and Kali Linux on Mac (Apple Silicon)
+# How to Install VMware Fusion and Kali Linux on Mac (Apple Silicon) With Pictures!

 Follow these steps to set up **Kali Linux** using **VMware Fusion** on a Mac with an **Apple Silicon (M1/M2/M3)** chip.